avichai321/gradle-hello-world/README.md

 -  get in to the folder repo you Downloaded
 -  run ./gradlew build

-the Gradle Wrapper will build you the Docker im age as well
+the Gradle Wrapper will build you the Docker image as well

 # Pipeline Build roadmap
 1. checkout - first it wiil check the pipeline code before run